 Developing successful small businesses

-Shirleyanne says a number of creative digital micro-businesses are evolving among participants following this year’s rahui.
+Since it's launch in 2020, Shirleyanne says a number of creative digital micro-businesses have evolved among participants.

 “The lockdown sparked passion in a lot of our wāhine, to consider what else they can do in terms of income.”